Sam Glankoff (1894-1982) 20th Century American ModernistSkip to content

 One of the most fascinating things about Glankoff’s work is its self contained, self referential quality, certainly due in part to the artist’s personality.
 Glankoff was a very shy and introspective man.
 It appears that he often saw little need to search for subject matter elsewhere when he could use his own early imagery, rather like a renewable resource, constantly reworking and refining it, virtually recycling old forms again and again.
 His work is a wonderful opportunity to observe the artistic meaning of the term “to abstract”.
 For example, this slide done around 1952, about mid career, is a watercolor (left, RYBWC 018), abstract of course, with the essentials refined and removed.
 As an example of that, the house and other objects in the landscape are reduced to simple rectangles.
 The tree (below left, F 26), especially, I want to point out because it is reduced to a very geometric form, a pure circle.
 In fact, he’s emphasized that by drawing a line around it.
 The circle will become a very important aspect of Glankoff’s art later on.

 But Glankoff was not essentially a landscape artist.
 His abstraction usually derived from the human figure.
-Here on the left is an abstracted female form (top right, PP 1026).
+Here on the left is an abstracted female form (above, PP 1026).
 Again, simplified outline, the colors obviously not representational, the emphasis again, on the circles of the breasts.
 Here (above right, C 30), in a sketch, we see an even more abstracted image of that.

 We can recognize the figure (below left, PP 1055) to some extent because we've seen where it has come from.
 The circles are still there, but the bottom of the figure has been separated entirely from the top of the figure.
 From sketches such as these (below middle, FII 54), Glankoff was to create larger scale works (below right, PP 2025).
 And again, the relationship becomes clear when seen side by side.
 However, when viewing a work such as this, one might think there was a totally non objective artist at work.
 Here, Glankoff has taken the center section out of that work and simply expanded it to make a two-circle work (left, PP 2093) in which the human content seems to be removed.

-Another example of this is a watercolor (above left, FgWC 004) from about the 1920s, we believe, of women working.
+Another example of this is a watercolor (above, FgWC 004) from about the 1920s, we believe, of women working.
 I want to focus your attention on the figure in the upper right, a person in an awkward bent over position, in whom Glankoff seemed to find a great deal of potential as he continued to abstract the figure.
 Here is a sketch (below, FI 113) in which this doubled over figure is forming a triangle with a rounded top.
 And here almost a haystack, this same form with this circle being the head.
 Glankoff would continue to change and refine again. (right, AWdC 1202-9)

 Here is one more sketch to show that evolution of the figure being abstracted (two above, right, RBWWdC 2402-25-12).
 Two works, here, rather like the first two comparisons, show two abstract forms on the right coming from this abstracted form the woman’s breasts.
 Again, one would not know anything about the human origin of the form without this side by side comparison. (two below, FgWC 001)

 I'd like to start a longer sequence of comparisons to focus on this life long interest in his own early work as a future source.
-This woodcut (four above, right, RBWWdC 2402-25-12) and watercolor (above, FgWC 001) probably date from around 1925.
+This woodcut (two above, RBWWdC 2402-25-12) and watercolor (above, FgWC 001) probably date from around 1925.
 It is possible, as is often the case in prints, that the watercolor came first, and became the model for the print, because after all, the work is reversed.
 When you make a print designed on the wood block, it doesn't turn out to be backwards, in a sense, when you print it.
 So this print might have come afterwards.
 Nevertheless, I want to focus on this X shape form, which you'll notice in the figure here.
 The leg and the arm start to create an X form.